jonathan-bryant/AIE-FMOD-Student-Project/FMOD Demo/ReadMe.txt

     Bradley Woodhead
     Oliver Richardson

-This project was created in place of our Final Assessment at the Academy of Interactive Entertainment Melbourne, for Firelight Studios.
+This project was created in place of our Final Assessment at the Academy of Interactive Entertainment Melbourne, for Firelight Technologies.